Eliaslichi96/meet/README.md

 # Feature 1: Filter Events By City
-"As a user,
+"As a user,<br>
-I should be able to filter events by city
+I should be able to filter events by city<br>
-So that I can see a list of events taking place in that city."
+So that I can see a list of events taking place in that city."<br>

 ### gherkin
 Feature: Filter Events By City